kyratrades/kyratrades.github.io/docs/videos/musicals.md

 ### Wants
 {: .no_toc }

 ANY copy that's better than the ones I have.
-Also any video of Rachel York as Marguerite I don't have yet, specifically: `February 6, 1999 (Highlights)`, `March 7, 1999`, `March 9, 1999`, `May 30, 1999 (Highlights)`.
+Also any video of Rachel York as Marguerite I don't have yet, specifically: `February 6, 1999 (Highlights)`, `March 7, 1999`, `May 30, 1999 (Highlights)`.

 The Scarlet Pimpernel - Broadway - October, 1997 (SP1)
 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }